Kate holds a Bachelor of Science degree from Sonoma State University and has a deep-rooted passion for traveling the world.

 The reception area is clean and beautifully designed.
 As you approach the building you are greeted by tall palm trees and a beautifully designed fountain that’s surrounded by colorful flowers in the middle of a large roundabout.

 The reception area itself is a bit on the smaller side which obviously can become an issue at the 4:00 pm check-in when every guest shows up to get their room at the same time.
-However, it’s pleasant to walk into and when I was there, there was a small basket of free candy out for the guests.
+However, it was pleasant to walk into and when I was there, there was a small basket of free candy out for the guests.

 Just avoid the “concierge” desk as they aren’t as much a concierge as they are high-pressure timeshare salesmen.
 Such a shame for an otherwise very classy resort.

 The pool area is open from 7:00 am to 10:00 pm and being in Arizona, it’s an important part of this resort.
 Towels are provided to guests as you enter the pool area.
-It’s a rather large and very inviting area that features a uniquely shaped pool which roughly resembles a U-shape.
+It’s a rather large and very inviting area that features a uniquely shaped pool that roughly resembles a U-shape.
 There is no diving into this pool as it doesn’t get deeper than about 5 feet.
-The pool area also features two jacuzzis (handicapped accessible), a cabana bar, ping pong table, giant-sized chess set, giant “connect four” game, and Cornhole game.
+The pool area also features two jacuzzis (handicapped accessible), a cabana bar, ping pong table, giant-sized chess set, giant “connect four” game, and a Cornhole game.

 There is plenty of seating and lounge chairs surrounding the area but not so many that it feels cluttered.
 We had a blast relaxing and playing around the pool during our stay.
 The Legacy Golf Resort really did an excellent job with the design of the pool area to make it inviting, entertaining, and relaxing.